-Commitments of 410 million lbs. are down 5% vs. a year ago but historically solid.
-With 1.599 billion shipped, the industry has sold or shipped over 2 billion lbs.; which is 96% of the salable crop or 80% of the total supply (including carry-in).
+Commitments of 384 million lbs. are up 6% vs. a year ago.
+With 1.77 billion shipped, the industry has sold or shipped 2.153 billion lbs.; which is 86% of total supply.

 Objective Crop Estimate - July 6